-For more detailed guidance on public rights and the special powers of auditors, copies of the If you wish to contact your authority's appointed external auditor please write to the address in --- -- paragraph 4 of the Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return. -- --
+For more detailed guidance on public rights and the special powers of auditors, copies of the publication Local authority accounts: A guide to your rights are available from the NAO website.
+If you wish to contact your authority's appointed external auditor please write to the address in paragraph 4 of the Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return. --- ---